storyfeet/bob_cards_elm/rules.md

 Perform a Job
 ------------------

-A Job is a set of **Steps**, each indicated by an Icon that must ALL be performed, they are indicated by a set of Icons in a row.
+A Job is a set of **Steps** that must ALL be performed.
+They are indicated by a set of Icons in a box.
 For example.

 <img src="{{$0}}/rules/job_examples.svg">